iKarwan/YTKillerPlus/README.md

 ## Updating?
-* NOTE !!! when u want to update the iPA u need to use the methode that used in the first time installed .
+* NOTE !!! when u want to update the iPA u need to use the method that used in the first time installed .
-* don't switch between install methode as that breaks the license .
+* don't switch between install method as that breaks the license .